JesusLuvsYooh/BuildStripper/README.md

 <br/><br/>
 1: This file must be in an "Editor" folder (Unity/Assets/Editor) for example.
 <br/>
-2: Set "buildStrippedServer" bool to false to disable, when doing client builds, true is meant for headless servers.

 2: If "Server Build" is ticked in Unitys build window, automatically strip folders listed during build process.
 Set autoDetectServerBuild to fals to overwrite.
 <br/>